 Guess who is guiding the sleigh to Afghanistan in my care package?
 A plain coated Oreo with two eyes and an m&m nose turns into Rudolph when packaged with pipe cleaner antlers.
 I used a cake pop design with a chocolate covered Oreo instead of the cake pop.
 The cookies look like brown blobs with eyes until the pipe cleaner antlers transform them into Rudolph.
 Super easy and high on the smile inducing scale.
 Smile inducement is my primary goal for military care packages.

 The zigzag Christmas tree was also originally a cake pop design.
 The stylized tree is just slightly more sophisticated than Rudolph, but just as easy to create.
-I added oil based food coloring for candy making to melted white chocolate (I use Chocoley Drizzle and Design formula) and piped it in a zigzag onto the top of the chocolate covered Oreo.
+I added oil based green and red food coloring for candy making to melted white chocolate (I use Chocoley Drizzle and Design formula) and piped it in a zigzag onto the top of the chocolate covered Oreo.